 Variation: Blueberry or Stone-Fruit Crumb Pie

-Use 8 cups fresh or frozen blueberries, cranberries (cranberries are tart, so add a little more sugar) or pitted cherries, diced plums, peaches etc...
+Use 8 cups fresh or frozen blueberries, cranberries, rhubarb (cranberries and rhubarb are tart, so add a little more sugar) or pitted cherries, diced plums, peaches etc...
 These fruit releasing more moisture than apples, simply follow the recipe, increasing the arrowroot to 1/2 cup.
 In this case, replace the cinnamon with ground ginger or cardamom, either of which will be a great spice match.
 Replace the rum with creme de cassis.

 Beth I look for the fat content more than I look for the brand.
 I want 80 to 100 calories per serving, it’s my guarantee it won’t be watery and won’t separate.
 Where we need fat, we must use fat.
 Smart balance is good, Heart Balance, and a few other brands that are not coming to me, available in health food stores.

 this recipe listed above is slightly different than the original recipe in your cookbook.
 Specifically, 1 1/2 cups of oats vs 1 c (in book), 2/3 c flour vs 1/2 cup flour, 1/3 c margarine spread vs 1/4.

 Chayie This is the exact same recipe.
 The one on my blog is a little larger, hence the larger ingredient amount everywhere.

 Non-alcoholic substitutes for the brandy or rum?

 Karen, sure.
 Just skip the liqueur.
 If you find pomegranate molasses, add 2-3 tablespoons.

 brown sugar is the sticky kind or raw sugar?

 Gitty Brown sugar is the sticky molasses-y kind.
 I prefer raw sugar or sucanat across the board